pjtunstall/spotify-scraper/README.md

 That said, the main limiting factor seems to be the network and how many requests Spotify's own server is able and willing to process per unit of time.

-### Concurrency

-The variable `pLimit` in the function `scrapeSection` (in `scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
-Low values seem to do best, e.g. 1-3.
-A response of HTTP 429 (too-many requests) indicates that we're being rate-limited.
-It's not clear to me whether concurrency offers any gain in speed overall.
-As `pLimit` is raised, such errors proliferate.

-The number of retries per country is determined by the variable `retries` in the function `scrapeWithRetry` (in `scrape/scrape-with-retry.js`).
-This can be adjusted together with `pLimit`.

-They're currently set to `pLimit = 2` and `retries = 5`.

 ### Benchmarking

 Benchmark before and after any performance-related experiment.